Newcastle Circus Arts Complaints, Whistleblowing, and Code of Conduct Breaches Procedures

 -

-A designated Complaints Officer will assess the nature of the complaint and decide whether further investigation is required.
+A designated Complaints Officer (whichever director you email) will assess the nature of the complaint and decide whether further investigation is required.

 -

-If the complaint involves safeguarding concerns, it will be escalated immediately to the Designated Safeguarding Lead (DSL).
+If the complaint involves safeguarding concerns, it will be escalated immediately to involve the NCA safeguarding procedure outlined here.
+Where necessary the right authorities will be involved.

 -